pryley/site-reviews/readme.txt

 - Improved the review modal's compatibility with older addon versions and with plugins whose code fails while it opens
 - Improved the speed of review submission and pagination requests
 - Removed the broken review autosave endpoints from the REST API

+= 8.2.3 (unreleased) =

+- Fixed a database error when a foreign key references a missing table
+- Fixed a failed migration being retried every minute instead of hourly
+- Fixed a failed plugin install being retried on every page load
+- Fixed an endless migration loop causing database deadlocks after restoring a backup
+- Fixed foreign keys being skipped when a database restore changes a table engine
+- Fixed the foreign key check matching same-named constraints on other tables

 = 8.2.2 (2026-08-22) =